 The Quadrantids are best viewed in the Northern Hemisphere (this shower can also be seen at latitudes north of 51 degrees south) during the night and pre-dawn hours.
 To view the Quadrantids, find an area well away from city or street lights.
 Come prepared with a sleeping bag, blanket or lawn chair.
 Lie flat on your back with your feet facing northeast and look up, taking in as much of the sky as possible.
 In less than 30 minutes in the dark, your eyes will adapt and you will begin to see meteors.
 Be patient -- the show will last until dawn, so you have plenty of time to catch a glimpse.

 Where Do Meteors Come From?

 Meteors come from leftover comet particles and bits from broken asteroids.
 When these objects come around the sun, the dust they emit gradually spreads into a dusty trail around their orbits.
-Every year the Earth passes through these debris trails, which allows the bits to enter our atmosphere where they disintegrate to create fiery and colorful streaks in the sky.
+Every year the Earth passes through these debris trails, which allows the bits to collide with our atmosphere where they disintegrate to create fiery and colorful streaks in the sky.